 By tailoring my classes to fit my interests, I have been able to further my science knowledge as well as a necessary background in business.
 Particularly, I believe that Engineering Biotechnology (CBE 554) was important during my first semester as a grad student because it provided me with an in depth understanding of the various aspects of biotechnology and how they fit into my interests.
 Another class I have thus far found extremely worthwhile is Engineering Entrepreneurship (EAS 545).
 I am currently taking this class but I have already found it immensely useful in my understanding of companies and believe that this knowledge will be transferrable for any company that I work for in the future.

 Other than my academics, Penn’s biotech program provides the perfect platform to become involved in a variety of extracurricular activities that can serve in both a professional as well as a social manner.
 I have been involved with PBG Healthcare Consulting group since last spring.
 This is an excellent opportunity to explore the immensely popular world of consulting with actual problems from local companies.
 I also serve on the advisory board of Advancing Women in Engineering as well as President of the Biotechnology Student Association (BSA).
 Through these groups I have already been able to effect change and help to create meaningful relationships.
-After graduating in the spring, I hope to enter into a full time position in a pharmaceutical company focusing on manufacturing and operations.
+After graduating in the spring, I joined a pharmaceutical company focusing on manufacturing and operations.

 My name is Peter and I am a student in the Master of Biotechnology program, I work full-time and attend classes on a part-time basis.
 This program has allowed me to grow and develop not only as a student, but through the many resources and opportunities, I have experienced tremendous personal growth.
 The diverse nature of this curriculum has allowed me to experience the scientific activities that make up the biopharmaceutical manufacturing process, as well as the business practices that allow the companies to function effectively.
 The curriculum itself is flexible and can be catered to many different schedules, this has allowed me to schedule my classes around my busy work and social life.